 We employ a rigorous and disciplined approach in determining strategic asset allocations which defines the nature of assets and how much we invest in.
 We monitor market positions carefully and frequently, and update our allocations when appropriate.
-In addition, we may complement our investment strategies with the use of derivatives and other financial agreements to manage liquidity, achieve an efficient portfolio management and effective risk management or pre-invest partially or fully expected future premiums to reduce the uncertainty of future investment earnings.
-In particular, the amount of derivatives used to manage interest rate and exchange rate risk may be material.
+In addition, we may complement our investment strategies with the use of derivatives and other financial agreements to manage liquidity and achieve an efficient portfolio management and effective risk management or pre-invest partially or fully expected future premiums to reduce the uncertainty of future investment earnings.

 Investment strategies may vary across plans depending on their features, as well as their levels of guarantees and required stability of returns.
-For specific plans, the strategic asset allocation will be determined dynamically over a wider range, and with reference to factors including but not limited to the prevailing market condition and surplus of the fund.
 Generally, plans with higher guarantees would have a larger portion of investments invested in more stable assets, such as bonds, and plans with lower guarantees may generally include a relatively higher allocation to other assets such as equities.

 From time to time we will review the investment strategies and asset allocations, and will modify them if necessary.
 We aim to ensure all guarantees are met while maintaining non-guaranteed return potential for the terminal dividend.
-We also assess factors such as risk tolerance, changes in market conditions and economic outlook in order to maintain an optimal portfolio.
+We also assess factors such as risk tolerance, changes in market conditions and economic outlook in order to maintain an optimal portfolio for the plans.